-The API Co-Signer automates approving and signing transactions, and approving workspace changes.
-The API Co-Signer replaces using a mobile device for manual approvals.
-This is ideal for any workspace that expects a high volume of transactions, frequent workspace activity, or 24-hour access.
+The Fireblocks API Co-Signer allows you to automate approvals and signing for transactions and workspace changes.
+This is ideal for any workspace expecting a high volume of transactions, frequent workspace activity, or requiring 24-hour access.

-You can provision the API Co-Signer with a Co-Signer Callback Handler.
-The Callback Handler is a predefined HTTPS server that receives requests from the API Co-Signer and returns an approval, rejection, or ignore action.
-The callback handler is typically for integrating user-facing apps with a Fireblocks workspace or including market signals in the transaction approval process.
+Additionally, you can configure the API Co-Signer with a Co-Signer Callback Handler.
+The Callback Handler is a predefined HTTPS server that receives requests from the API Co-Signer and returns an action.
+The Callback Handler typically integrates user-facing apps with a Fireblocks workspace or includes market signals in the transaction approval process.

-- Learn more about installing and maintaining the API Co-Signer in our Help Center.
+Visit our Help Center to learn more about installing and maintaining the API Co-Signer.

 When your API Co-Signer is configured with a callback, it sends a POST request to the callback handler.
 The POST request contains a JSON Web Token (JWT) encoded message signed with the API Co-Signer's private key.
 The Callback Handler uses the API Co-Signer's public key to verify that every incoming JWT is signed correctly by the API Co-Signer.

 The Callback Handler's response is a JWT-encoded message signed with the Callback Handler's private key.
-The private key must be the key paired with the public key provided to the API Co-Signer during the Callback Handler's setup.
+This private key must be paired with the public key provided to the API Co-Signer during the Callback Handler's setup.

-The response expected from the API co-signer callback handler for any request.
-If the callback handler does not respond within 30 seconds, Fireblocks fails the request.
+Below is the response expected from the Callback Handler for any request.
+If it does not respond within 30 seconds, Fireblocks fails the request.